aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

   creating the entire solution stack through infrastructure as code.

-# Deployment Guide
+## Deployment Guide

-In the following sections, we discuss the key steps to deploy the solution, including pre-deployment and post-deployment.
+In the following sections, we discuss the key steps to deploy the solution, including pre and post-deployment.

-# Pre-Deployment
+## Pre-Deployment
-An AWS account to deploy the resources.
+An AWS account to deploy the resources is required.
 Please use the link to sign-up if you do not have an account [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup)

 **Note** - navigate to Amazon Bedrock Console and ensure that you have access to the models you are going to use in this solution e.g. Claude 3.5 Sonnet

-Clone the repository using the command
+Clone the entire repository using the command
 `git clone https://github.com/aws-samples/satellite-comms-forecast-aws.git`

 The SageMaker endpoint needs to be available for this project to use.
 Follow the steps